kyverno/policy-reporter-docs/content/en/core/06-targets.md

 ## Slack

-Send new PolicyReportResults with all available information over the Webhook API to Slack.
+Send new PolicyReportResults with all available information over the webhook API to Slack.

 ### Example

-The minimal configuration for Slack requires a valid and accessable webhook URL.
+The minimal configuration for Slack requires a valid and accessible webhook URL.

 ```yaml
 slack: